 Over 150 years ago a group of adventurous pioneers capsized their boat in the rough waters of Lake Harrison, British Columbia.
 Instead of meeting their frigid demise, these settlers stumbled on the warm spring water that is now known as Harrison Hot Springs.
-Since then, this discovery has been treating visitors to a relaxing retreat and on this day, a couple modern adventure seekers.
-Instead of paddling my way down the Harrison River in a hollowed out tree I was off to discover adventures in Harrison Hot Springs by bus with BC Transit and their #ExploreBCbyBus campaign.
+Since then, this discovery has been treating visitors to a relaxing retreat and on this day, a couple of modern adventure seekers.
+Instead of paddling my way down the Harrison River in a hollowed-out tree I was off to discover adventures in Harrison Hot Springs by bus with BC Transit and their #ExploreBCbyBus campaign.
 In the process, I found an easily accessible escape with plenty of outdoor activities to keep any explorer entertained.

 Also good to note, I could’ve gone all the way from Vancouver by taking the 66 Fraser Valley Express bus from Langley through Abbotsford to Chilliwack, then hopping on the #11 bus.
 Next time.

 What’s more adventurous than seeking out the 7-foot hairy legend that is Sasquatch?
 Little did I know before my arrival, Harrison Lake is Sasquatch country.
 This became clear with Big Foot everything throughout town and in the local shops.
 From wooden carvings to chalk outlines of big feet on sidewalks, you can find it in Harrison Hot Springs.
 Then there is Sasquatch Days, a festive weekend of canoe races, entertainment, and bbq salmon.
 But what of the actual beast itself??
 Although there is a full-on Sasquatch Tour (I’ve heard it’s amazing), we opted to rent bikes from the Harrison Beach Hotel and headed out on our own adventure.
 Where better to start than the nearby Sasquatch Provincial Park?